yownas/seed_travel/README.md

 `Upscaler`: Choose upscale method to be applied to the images before made into a video.

 `Upscale ratio`: How much the images should be upscaled.
-A value of 1 will disable scaling.
+A value of 0 or 1 will disable scaling.

 `Bump seed`: If this is set higher than 0, instead of traveling to the destination seeds you will get a number of images based on the initial seed, mixed with the destination seeds.
 Perfect for when you have an almost perfect image but want to nudge it a little to see if you can improve it.